jjone36/myKaggle/README.md

 # myKaggle
-This is a repository of the works of Kaggle competitions or dataset.
+This is a repository for the works of Kaggle competitions or dataset.
 (Sorted by latest)

 > NLP_toxic.R : building a model able to detect different types of toxicity held as 'Toxic Comment Classification Challenge'